atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 extensions:
 ```

-There is a [Rug generator available](https://github.com/atomist-rugs/rug-archive) that will create a minimal Rug archive for you.
+There is a [Rug generator available](https://github.com/atomist-rugs/rug-archive) that will create a minimal Rug project for you.

 ### Rug Project Repositories